Doctor of Philosophy in counseling psychology

 Program requirements

-In addition to coursework, it is an expectation that all students embrace the opportunity to engage in research related activities, service or community outreach activities, and teaching.
-Students will work with their major advisor to select an activity in each of these areas that aligns with their Plan of Work (POW) and career goals.
-Students will work with their major advisor to select an activity in each of these areas that aligns with their Plan of Work and career goals.
-Students are also required to complete a 2,000-hour pre-doctoral internship at an approved clinical site and must take part in an annual review required by the Graduate School each year.
-Students are required to maintain passing grades and require completing a B or better in major and cognate courses.
+In addition to coursework, it is an expectation that all students embrace the opportunity to engage in scholarship and research related activities, service or community outreach activities, and teaching.
+Students will work with their Major Advisor to select an activity in each of these areas that aligns with their Plan of Work (POW) and career goals.
+Students are also required to complete a 2,000-hour Doctoral Internship at an approved clinical site and must take part in an Annual Review required by the Program each year.
+Students are required to maintain a minimum 3.0 GPA and attain B or better in major and cognate courses, and Satisfactory grades in clinical and practicum experiences/courses.

 Curriculum